 Engine & Drivetrain

 Powering all Xpander variants in the Philippines is a 1.5-liter 4A91 16-valve gasoline engine equipped with dual overhead camshafts and Mitsubishi’s Innovative Valve-timing Electronic Control (MIVEC) technology, generating 103 hp and 14 Nm of torque.
-The engine can be started via rotary ignition on the base GLX and GLX Plus, or through a push start button on the GLS trim.
+The engine can be started via rotary ignition on the base GLX, or through a push start button on the GLS and Black Series trim.
 Power is sent to the front wheels through a choice of a 5-speed manual or a 4-speed automatic gearbox, the latter featuring a driver-actuated overdrive button on the shift lever.